pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-05-10-3-ing-brownie.markdown

 - chopped nuts
 - 3 ingredient
 - banana brownies
 Description: These simple and healthy brownie bites are made with just 3 ingredients - pureed bananas, nut butter, and cocoa powder.
-These taste like delicious chocolate peanut butter banana bread, but dense and fudgy, as all brownies should be.
+These taste like delicious chocolate <a href="/misc/nuts#peanuts">peanut</a> butter banana bread, but dense and fudgy, as all brownies should be.
 Feel free to add any extra flavors such as vanilla or cinnamon, or any mix-ins like chocolate chips or chopped nuts.
 The nutrition facts are per brownie bite.
 Or check out any of my other <a href="/brownies">brownie recipes</a>!
 Instructions:
 - Preheat your oven to 350F, and spray a mini muffin pan with oil